 Legal Actions and Judgments

-Keep an eye out for any legal actions, judgments, or bankruptcy filings against the companies you work with, giving clear indicators of financial trouble.
+Monitor for any legal actions, judgments, or bankruptcy filings against the companies you work with, as these can indicate financial trouble.

 CoCredo’s top tip: Set Alerts for Changes